Divya Dhayal: Early life and education

-Dhayal, born in Bareilly, comes from an Army family.
-Her father Col. Vikram S Dhayal is an army officer.
+Dhayal, born in Bareilly, comes from a military family.
+Her father Colonel Vikram S Dhayal is an army officer.
+She started her early archery training at the Army Sports Institute. in Pune and later at other places, under her father.

 Career

 Divya started her archery journey at the age of 13 years in 2014.

 National

 She won the Senior National Archery Championship in 2017 by winning the individual gold and mixed team gold.

 International

 She started playing as an International player by participating in the World Cup as a compound archer and has played for India since 2016.

 Personal life

+She gained the rank of Lieutenant in the Indian Army as a commissioned officer in September 2023.
 She received the Indian Sports Honours and has two siblings Khushbu Dhayal and Digvijay Dhayal.
-She studies at the Army Public School, Pune.
+She completed her schooling from the Army Public School, Pune and bachelors from Symbiosis Institute, Pune.